avimehenwal/avimehenwal.in/content/bujo/04-juli/index.md

 LVDS
 :  Low Voltage Differential Signaling

+Differential Signaling
+: The technique sends the same electrical signal as a differential pair of signals, each in its own conductor.
+The receiving circuit responds to the electrical difference between the two signals, rather than the difference between a single wire and ground

 transceiver
 : a device that can both transmit and receive communications, in particular a combined radio transmitter and receiver.